niplav/site/leave.md

 [seL4](https://en.wikipedia.org/wiki/L4_microkernel_family) of
-cognitive systems, but alas—we were created by evolution as [spaghetti towers](https://www.lesswrong.com/posts/NQgWL7tvAPgN2LTLn/spaghetti-towers), and until we [change do something about that](https://en.wikipedia.org/wiki/Neuroenhancement), our minds will remain unstructured heaps of pasta.
+cognitive systems, but alas—we were created by evolution as [spaghetti towers](https://www.lesswrong.com/posts/NQgWL7tvAPgN2LTLn/spaghetti-towers), and until we [change something about that](https://en.wikipedia.org/wiki/Neuroenhancement), our minds will remain unstructured heaps of pasta.